 Our Top Picks

 We researched the highest performers in the industry to find the best solar companies in California.
-Read on to learn more about these businesses and what makes them the best solar power companies in California.
+Homeowners can read on to learn more about these businesses and what makes them the best solar power companies in California.

-Why It Made the Cut: For nearly 40 years, SunPower has built a reputation for innovation in home solar energy systems while providing outstanding customer service.
+Why It Made the Cut: For nearly 40 years, SunPower has built a reputation for innovation in home solar energy systems with some of the most efficient panels on the market while providing outstanding customer service.

 Since 1985, SunPower has been installing the best solar panels available while providing top-rated customer service.
 Its current offering includes proprietary Maxeon monocrystalline solar panels with an industry-leading 22.8 percent efficiency rating.
 The panels feature a low-profile structure with integrated microinverters that preserve the home’s curb appeal.
 SunPower’s website offers a virtual design studio, which allows potential clients to preview a system’s appearance on their home before making any financial commitment.